 - 8 tips to avoid damaging surveillance evidence

 - Insurance Investigations Claims Advice from Your Lawyer!

 When do Insurance Company Hire Private Investigators?

 Your insurance company may hire private investigators for factual investigation and the detection of insurance fraud.
 For example, if you have a workers compensation claim, the insurance company conduct surveillance on the injured workers if there is a suspected workers compensation fraud, or would like to use adverse surveillance evidence to improve their workers compensation case against the injured worker.
 When it is done properly, this is completely legal.

 Personal injury video evidence is common.
 If you have an ongoing personal injury claim, insurance companies or Workcover claims insurers may hire private investigators to gather surveillance evidence on you at any time of your claim.
-In practice, insurance claim investigators are often hired when your action or behavior pattern is inconsistent to what is stated in the medical reports, or when your claim is rather substantial.
+In practice, insurance claim investigators are often hired when your action or behaviour pattern is inconsistent with what is stated in the medical reports by your doctor, or when your claim is rather substantial.